 Policies generally come in packages that are priced daily, semi-annually or annually.
 A daily package may end up costing just as much as a six-month package however, depending on the duration of your stay.
 Overall though, the cost of a policy is not too expensive compared to American insurance.
 The Mexican car insurance quotes below reflect the price of a policy for a car worth $15,000, that has optional full coverage (including $300,000 worth of liability coverage).

 These three companies are the ones referred from AAA, Progressive and GEICO, but each insurer underwrites the Mexican auto insurance policies themselves.

 How Do You File a Claim?

 Most major car rental services operate in Mexico.
-These include Hertz, Enterprise, Avis, Alamo etc. All of these companies provide their own insurance policies for their vehicles.
+These include Hertz, Enterprise, Avis and Alamo to name a few.
+All of these companies provide their own Mexican rental car insurance policies for their vehicles.
 You must buy at least the liability portion of that insurance to satisfy Mexican law.
-You should also buy the Collision Waiver, the portion that covers the cost of theft or any other ways the car can be damaged.
+We recommend that you also buy the Collision Waiver, the portion that covers the cost of theft or physical damage to the car while you travel.
 Any damage you cause to the car, including if it is stolen, will fall on your lap to pay if you do not purchase the coverage.
 Inability to pay for damage may cause you to be detained in Mexico.

 Another option for purchasing Mexican rental car insurance is through your credit card.
 Many credit cards, especially those tailored for travel, provide car insurance coverage for rentals in the U.S. and most foreign countries, including Mexico.
 You should check with your credit card company or read the terms and conditions of the card to find out what is covered first, though.
 The Chase Sapphire Preferred® Card, for example, will only provide you with the Collision Waiver, but not the liability insurance for your rental car.